TrivadisPF/trivadis-technology-radar/radar/2022-01-21/apache-nifi.md

 featured:       true
 ---

-We have used Apache Nifi in various customer projects and we see it as a potential replacement for the open source alternative StreamSets Data Collector, which is no longer actively developed as an open source version.
+We have used Apache NiFi in various customer projects and we see it as a potential replacement for the open source alternative StreamSets Data Collector, which is no longer actively developed as an open source version.